 AND, THAT IS IT!

-Thanks for watching.
+Thanks for watching it.
 And, for considering an economical and Mother Earth-friendly way of dealing even more responsibly with your screen cleaning liquid.